-Over time, thanks to the strategic geographical position along the Via Francigena, the Abbey became a thriving center of economic and political power: three were the Popes who visited it.
+Over time, thanks to the strategic geographical position along the Via Francigena, the Abbey became a thriving center of economic and political power: three were the Pontiffs who visited it.

-Lucedio was also a reason for clashes between Italian dynastic families: passed by Gonzaga to the Savoy, the Abbey became the property of Napoleon at the beginning '800.
+Lucedio was also a cause of clash between Italian dynastic families: passed from the Gonzagas to the Savoys, the Abbey became the property of Napoleon at the beginning '800.

-Later he passed to the Marquis Giovanni Gozani of St. George, ancestor of the current owner, the Countess Rosetta Clara Cavalli d'Olivola Salvadori of Wiesenhoff.
+Subsequently it passed to the marquis Giovanni Gozani of San Giorgio, ancestor of the current owner, the countess Rosetta Clara Cavalli d'Olivola Salvadori di Wiesenhoff.

 The history of the Principality of Lucedio

-The abbey was founded in the first quarter of the twelfth century, presumably in the 1123 by some Cistercian monks from the monastery of La Ferté in Chalon-sur-Saône, in Burgundy, on land donated to them by the Marquis Ranieri I of the Monferrato of the dynasty of the Aleramici, land to be reclaimed, characterized at that time by the presence of swampy areas and of uncultivated woods (called locez, hence the title of the abbey).
+The abbey was founded in the first quarter of the 1123th century, presumably in XNUMX by some Cistercian monks from the monastery of La Ferté in Chalon-sur-Saône, in Burgundy, on land donated to them by the Marquis Ranieri I of Monferrato of the dynasty of the Aleramic, land to be reclaimed, characterized at that time by the presence of marshy areas and uncultivated bushes (called locez, hence the abbey's title).

-The abbey was built as a fortified structure and immediately assumed the name of Abbey of Santa Maria di Lucedio.
-During the twelfth, thirteenth and fourteenth centuries its reputation and its patrimonial expansion grew constantly, thanks to the abbots who knew how to combine spirituality and fervor of works.
+The abbey was erected as a fortified structure and immediately assumed the name of Abbey of Santa Maria di Lucedio.
+During the XII, XIII and XIV century its fame and its patrimonial expansion grew constantly, thanks to abbots who knew how to combine spirituality and fervor of works.

 Among them must be mentioned the figure of Blessed Oglerio da Trino who ruled the abbey from 1205 to 1214, the date of his death.
-Venerated early by the confreres, his cult was approved officially by Pope Pius IX.
+Revered early by the confreres, his cult was officially approved by Pope Pius IX.

-During the Middle Ages, the abbey played a leading role in the history of the Marchesato del Monferrato, being one of the most sacred places linked to the Aleramica family.
+During the Middle Ages, the abbey played a leading role in the history of the Marquisate of Monferrato, being one of the sacred places most related to the Aleramic family.
 Not surprisingly, many marquises decided to be buried here.

-The abbey's land patrimony extended far beyond the lands near the monastery (with the grange of Montarolo, Darola, Castel Merlino, Leri, Montarucco, Ramezzana, etc.), also including plots spread over a large area in the Monferrato and in Canavese.
+The abbey's land patrimony extended far beyond the lands next to the monastery (with the grange of Montarolo, Darola, Castel Merlino, Leri, Montarucco, Ramezzana, etc.), also including plots located in a large area in the Monferrato and in the Canavese.